reasonwithoutrestraint/site/Original/My moral understanding.md

 The considerations regarding rational ought claims (i.e. promotion of interests) different from the considerations regarding moral ought claims (e.g. harm, treatment as mere means, etc.) which differ from considerations regarding ettiquette (e.g. rudeness, offensiveness).
 Though some might dismiss this if they think rationality and morality converge, and/or morality and ettiquette converge.

 Other considerations that deal with systematizing our normative concepts:
-1. Thick vs Thin ethical concepts
+1. Particularism vs Generalism
+2. Agent-neutral reasons vs Agent-relative reasons
+3. Ought implies can
-2. Relationship between rightness and goodness
+4. Relationship between rightness and goodness
+5. Thick vs Thin ethical concepts
-3. Categories of normative concepts
+6. Categories of normative concepts
     - Regulative: judges actions
     - Evaluative: judges states of affairs
     - Deliberative: fitness of a response for an agent
-4. Possible reduction of seemingly distinct normative concepts into one
+7. Possible reduction of seemingly distinct normative concepts into one
-5. Supervenience on the physical world
+8. Supervenience on the physical world

 #### Possible accounts of normativity